-The Company has its production units engaged in the manufacture of Pesticides and is also engaged in trading of Pesticides, which operate in economic environments which are not significantly different from each other.
+The Company has its production units engaged in manufacturing and trading of Pesticides, which operate in economic environments which are not significantly different from each other.
 Accordingly, the Chief Operating Decision Maker monitors the operating results of both together for the purpose of making decision about resource allocation and performance assessment.
 Thus there are no separate reportable segments in terms of the requirements of Ind AS 108 "Operating Segments" as notified under section 133 of the Companies Act, 2013.